prchyr/RadioScatter/README.md

 you can use any monte-carlo program you want with RadioScatter, but this package includes some GEANT4 programs, built on their examples, that harness the full power of GEANT to make realistic rf scattering signals. if you want to use those, i'm gonna assume that you know how to use GEANT4 and ROOT.

-CLHEP is just a nice library for doing calculations with 3 and 4-vectors with a nice system of units. sometimes if you have put CLHEP in a strange place you need to set CLHEP_DIR to the place where you put clhep, but it will probably be found if you put it somewhere logical (like installed it to usr/local)

 ************